 Arguably the most beautiful half-dollar coin ever made, the Walking Liberty Half-Dollar is a staple of the US numismatic scene.
 The coin has had a rich and turbulent history and was hugely popular while in circulation.
 It became a highly sought-after coin after it was replaced, despite its huge production quantities.

-Nowadays, the Walking Liberty coin represents a good way to start investing in silver, whether for those who believe in the potential higher upticks of silver prices or those who find gold prohibitively expensive.
+Nowadays, the Walking Liberty coin represents a good way to start investing in silver, whether for those who believe in the potential higher upticks of or those who find gold prohibitively expensive.
 Let’s take a closer look at this gorgeous piece of American history.

 The story of the Walking Liberty Half Dollar began a couple of years before it was officially released in 1916.
 Approaching the maximum legal tenure of the Barber coins, the US Mint opted to replace them.
 At the conclusion of a competition in 1915, the mint director selected Adolph A. Weinman to design the new half dollar coin.
 Though artistically superb and beautiful, Weinman’s coins were met with great opposition because they were deemed difficult to mint.

 When the production began toward the end of 1916, the fears of US Mint officials proved true, as the newly minted Walking Liberty coins were far from perfect.
 However, the coin was met with high praise from the general public.
 It remained very popular throughout its run.
 Two redesign attempts were made in subsequent years, but they both failed to improve on the coin’s quality.